jboss-developer/jboss-eap-quickstarts/ejb-multi-server/README.md

         [ERROR] Failed to execute goal org.codehaus.mojo:exec-maven-plugin:1.2.1:java (default-cli) on project jboss-ejb-multi-server-client: An exception occured while executing the Java class. null: InvocationTargetException: JBAS014502: Invocation on method: public abstract java.lang.String org.jboss.as.quickstarts.ejb.multi.server.app.AppTwo.invokeSecured(java.lang.String) of bean: AppTwoBean is not allowed -> [Help 1]

     Update the user `quickuser1` and `quickuser2` and give them one of the Roles `AppTwo` or `Intern`.
+    To update the roles, open a command prompt and type the following commands:

+        For Linux:
+              JBOSS_HOME/bin/add-user.sh -a -u quickuser1 -p quick123+ --role Intern
+              JBOSS_HOME/bin/add-user.sh -a -u quickuser2 -p quick+123 --role AppTwo

+        For Windows:
-              bin/add-user.sh -a -u quickuser1 -p quick123+ --silent --role Intern
+              JBOSS_HOME\bin\add-user.bat -a -u quickuser1 -p quick123+ --role Intern
-              bin/add-user.sh -a -u quickuser2 -p quick+123 --silent --role AppTwo
+              JBOSS_HOME\bin\add-user.bat -a -u quickuser2 -p quick+123 --role AppTwo

     If the connection was established before changing the roles it might be necessary to restart the main server, or even the whole domain.
     After that the invocation will be successful.
 The log output of the `appTwo` servers shows which Role is applied to the user.
 The output of the client will show you a simple line with the information provided by the different applications: